KyleSpicer/classes/bash_aliases/READ.md

 5. Test the source functionality now by opening your bash aliases file, making a change, saving the file, closing it, then simply enter 's' in the terminal.
 This should now source your changes for you.
 No need to remember that long source command!

 ### Adding an alias to open you .bash_alias from anywhere

+Opening your '.bash_aliases' to make a quick change shouldn't require any brain power.
+Let's make an alias that will allow us to enter one command to open our '.bash_aliases' file from anywhere within our file system.

+1. Open your `.bash_aliases` file using a text editor.
+If you haven't created this file yet, refer to the [Getting Started](#getting-started) section for instructions on how to create it.

+2. Define your new alias for opening your '.bash_aliases' file.
+Below is the alias I used.

+**alias gc='gedit ~/.bash_aliases'**

+You can also combine aliases for more power!
+For example, combining the source alias with the alias to open your '.bash_aliases' file will automatically source the file for you when it closes.

+**alias gc='gedit ~/.bash_aliases; source ~/.bash_aliases;'**

+3. Save and close the '.bash_aliases' file.

+4. Source the '.bash_aliases; file to implement the changes.

+5. Now you should be able to simply enter 'gc' into your teminal and your '.bash_alises' file will open regardless of your location in your file system.